Slusheeking/INAVVI_v11/memory-bank/progress.md

 - Test the enhanced GPU integration with real trading models
 - Optimize model inference latency with TensorRT
 - Implement CuPy-based feature engineering for faster data processing
+- Add more comprehensive API connectivity tests to verify_api_keys.py

+[2025-03-22 18:24:30] - Successfully implemented a simple MCP server for Roo Cline:
+- Created a Python-based MCP server with minimal memory footprint
+- Implemented two tools: `getCurrentTime` and `getServerInfo`
+- Verified server functionality with direct HTTP requests
+- Updated Roo Cline MCP settings to use the Python-based server
+- Server is running on port 3000 and responding to requests correctly
+- Memory usage is optimized to prevent OOM errors
+- Tested both tools and confirmed they work as expected
+- Server provides proper discovery response with tool information
+- Implemented proper error handling and CORS support
+- Confirmed server is running with PID 799666
+- Added memory usage reporting to the integration module
+- Created a more efficient server startup process
+- Added comprehensive README.md with documentation
+- Updated Roo Cline MCP settings for seamless integration
+- Made setup script executable with appropriate permissions
+- Updated memory bank files to document the changes
+- Consider implementing a secure API key rotation mechanism